abonzini/ODLBoardGame/CardResources/CardData/readme.md

 ## Interaction Types

 - ```WHEN_PLAYED``` Will be executed when the card is played (FROM HAND) for the first time.
-- ```UNIT_ENTERS_BUILDING``` Is executed when a unit enters a building (either when summoned on top or passing during advance).
+- ```UNIT_ENTERS_BUILDING``` Is executed when a unit enters a building (either when summoned on top or passing during march).
 This interaction happens only once, and the Unit/Building will need to each process the effect from their own POV.

 # Effect Mechanism